vrockai/pipeline-test/docs/content.md

 ---

-## Gut microbiota from Mexican patients with metabolic syndrome and HIV infection: an inflammatory profile
+## Gut microbiota from Mexican patients with metabolic syndrome and HIV infection: an inflammatory profile.
+ 26.02.2022, _F Amador-Lara, JF Andrade-Villanueva, N Vega-Magaña, M Peña-Rodríguez, M Alvarez-Zavala, K Sanchez-Reyes, M Toscano-Piña, AA Peregrina-Lucano, S Del Toro-Arreola, LA González-Hernández, MR Bueno-Topete_

+A remarkable increase in metabolic syndrome (MetS) has occurred in HIV-infected subjects.
+Gut dysbiosis is involved in the pathogenesis of metabolic disorders.
+Therefore, the aim is to explore the profile of the gut microbiota in Mexican population with HIV infection and MetS.

 [Source](https://doi.org/10.1111/jam.15505)

+10.1111/jam.15505

 ---

-## Dysbiosis of skin microbiome and gut microbiome in melanoma progression
+## Dysbiosis of skin microbiome and gut microbiome in melanoma progression.
+ 28.02.2022, _C Mekadim, HK Skalnikova, J Cizkova, V Cizkova, A Palanova, V Horak, J Mrazek_

+The microbiome alterations are associated with cancer growth and may influence the immune system and response to therapy.
+Particularly, the gut microbiome has been recently shown to modulate response to melanoma immunotherapy.
+However, the role of the skin microbiome has not been well explored in the skin tumour microenvironment and the link between the gut microbiome and skin microbiome has not been investigated in melanoma progression.
+Therefore, the aim of the present study was to examine associations between dysbiosis in the skin and gut microbiome and the melanoma growth using MeLiM porcine model of melanoma progression and spontaneous regression.

 [Source](https://doi.org/10.1186/s12866-022-02458-5)

+10.1186/s12866-022-02458-5

 ---

-## Whole Genome Analysis of 335 New Bacterial Species from Human Microbiota Reveals a Huge Reservoir of Transferable Antibiotic Resistance Determinants
+## Whole Genome Analysis of 335 New Bacterial Species from Human Microbiota Reveals a Huge Reservoir of Transferable Antibiotic Resistance Determinants.
+ 28.02.2022, _S Khabthani, JM Rolain, V Merhej_

+The emergence and diffusion of strains of pathogenic bacteria resistant to antibiotics constitutes a real public health challenge.
+Antibiotic resistance genes (ARGs) can be carried by both pathogenic and non-pathogenic bacteria, including commensal bacteria from the human microbiota, which require special monitoring in the fight against antimicrobial resistance.

 [Source](https://doi.org/10.3390/ijms23042137)

+10.3390/ijms23042137

 ---

-## Dynamics of the Gut Bacteria and Fungi Accompanying Low-Carbohydrate Diet-Induced Weight Loss in Overweight and Obese Adults
+## Dynamics of the Gut Bacteria and Fungi Accompanying Low-Carbohydrate Diet-Induced Weight Loss in Overweight and Obese Adults.
+ 28.02.2022, _D Yu, L Xie, W Chen, J Qin, J Zhang, M Lei, Y Wang, H Tang, S Xue, X Liang, Z Miao, C Xiao, M Shang, J Lu, H Di, Y Fu_

+Low-carbohydrate (e.g., Atkins) dietary pattern is one of the most effective diets for weight loss, but little is known about the characteristics of the gut microbiota accompanying low-carbohydrate diets-induced weight loss.
+This study aims to profile dynamics of gut bacteria and fungi accompanying modified Atkins diets-induced weight loss among overweight and obese adults.

 [Source](https://doi.org/10.3389/fnut.2022.846378)

+10.3389/fnut.2022.846378

 ---

-## The Gut Microbiome as a Biomarker of Cancer Progression Among Female Never-smokers With Lung Adenocarcinoma
+## The Gut Microbiome as a Biomarker of Cancer Progression Among Female Never-smokers With Lung Adenocarcinoma.
+ 27.02.2022, _T Otoshi, T Nagano, J Park, K Hosomi, T Yamashita, M Tachihara, T Tabata, R Sekiya, Y Tanaka, K Kobayashi, K Mizuguchi, T Itoh, Y Maniwa, J Kunisawa, Y Nishimura_

+The gut microbiome plays an important role in the immune system and has attracted attention as a biomarker of several diseases, including cancer.
+In this study, we examined the relationship between the gut microbiome and lung cancer progression.

 [Source](https://doi.org/10.21873/anticanres.15633)

+10.21873/anticanres.15633

 ---